fooltowise/NeroNotes/Nero's Notes/Productivity Tricks.md

 Congratulations!
 That's it.

 This is the only way I can create big outcomes despite my never-ending impulse to procrastinate, nap, and otherwise fritter away days will bull-shit.
 If I have 10 important things to do in a day, it's 100% certain *nothing important*  will get done that day.
-One the other hand, I can usually handle one must-do item and block out my lesser behaviors for 2 to 3 hours a day.
+One the other hand, I can usually handle one must-do item and block out my lesser behaviours for 2 to 3 hours a day.

 It doesn't take much to seem superhuman and appear "successful" to nearly everyone around you.
 In fact, you just need one rule: "**What you do** is more important than **how you do** everything else, and doing something well does not make it important".